Africana Studies Program

 Fax: (970) 351-2898

-In addition to his instructional and scholarly activities, Dr. Boyce serves as the Faculty Fellow for the Office of Undergraduate Research and Faculty-in-Residence for Housing and Residential Education.
+In addition to his instructional and scholarly activities, Dr. Boyce serves as the Faculty Fellow for the Office of Undergraduate Research, a Faculty-in-Residence for Housing and Residential Education, and the faculty advisor to the Mortar Board National College Senior Honor Society (UNC – Gold Key Chapter).